 The first floor of the center facility building in the Yamate area provides space and facilities to maintain small fish and chick embryos.
 In the laboratory room for chick embryos, a large incubation chamber is provided and set at 42 degrees (suitable for chick embryogenesis).
-The researchers can manipulate chick embryos under optimal conditions, removing biohazard risks.
-For researchers who employ fish as an experimental model, 480 1 liter tanks and 450 3 liter tanks are available for medaka and zebrafish, respectively.
-Water can be maintained to suit the conditions desired for fish breeding.
-Currently, over three mutant lines and over fifteen transgenic lines of medaka and zebrafish are maintained in our facility.
-A medaka line that allows gene induction by heat treatment, in combination with a cre/loxP system, has been developed in this facility.
-All the rooms are qualified to meet the criteria for transgenic animals, allowing researchers to generate and maintain these important biologithis year.
-These animals were used for research activities in neurobiology and developmental biology.
+The researchers can manipulate these embryos under optimal conditions, thus removing biohazard risks.

+For researchers who employ fish as an experimental model, 480 tanks (1 liter) and 450 tanks (3 liter) are available for medaka and zebrafish, respectively.
+Additionally, water can be maintained to suit the conditions desired for fish breeding.
+A medaka line that allows gene induction by heat treatment, in combination with a cre/loxP system, has been developed using this facility.
+All the rooms are qualified to meet the criteria for transgenic animals, allowing researchers to generate and maintain these important biological tools.